tamascogustavo/chimera/README.md

 ```
 all_metabo_paths: a folder containing pre-defined metabolic maps for a general overview of the pathways present in the target organism
 ```

+`conda and pip requirements can be installed following the instructions`
 ## Installation

 The installation can be done via git clonnig.